Alraune (1928 film): Plot

-Alraune is happy for a time in her new life with her "father", who has fallen for her and wonders if her promiscuous nature is an effect of her mother's promiscuosity.
+Alraune is happy for a time in her new life with her "father", who has fallen for her and wonders if her promiscuous nature is a consequence of her mother's promiscuity.
 However, when he forbids her marriage to a Viscount, she decides to elope, and that night she discovers the Professor's journal and discovers her origins.
 Angry at her "father" for having lied to her, she abandons the Viscount so that she can stay and seek revenge.
 Alraune continues to attract men and seduce the Professor, and finally reveals to him that she knows about her unnatural origins.
 He is delighted, as he has become obsessed; he writes in his journal that she either stays with him or he will kill her.

 The next night, the Professor and Alraune visit a gambling club.
 Alraune's affluent lifestyle has depleted the Professor's finances, and he asks her to join him at a gambling table, believing the legend that mandrakes give good luck.
 After a winning streak, Alraune leaves the professor mid-round and rushes home to pack her things and escape.
 The Professor loses his winnings and returns home to find Alraune packing.
 He begs her to stay, sell her remaining jewels for money and move to a new place where they can find happiness.
 She replies that she certainly will, but not with him.
 Enraged, the Professor grabs a knife and pursues Alraune around the house.
 Luckily, Franz arrives in time to stop him attacking her.
 Franz spirits Alraune away, leaving the Professor condemned to a life of loneliness and insanity.